-ABET’s Annual Impact Report – the story of the organization’s achievements during the 2017 fiscal year – highlights how our more than 2,000 Experts and staff are working hard every day to inspire confidence in those who aim to build a better world.
+ABET’s Annual Report provides an overview of our organization’s achievements during the fiscal year ended September 30, 2020 and highlights the contributions of our 2,000+ volunteer experts and staff who work to inspire confidence in those who aim to build a better world.

 Annual Report Archive

 2011: Improving Quality

 Look at the current accreditation statistics and compare them to data going back to 2003, including aggregate program counts, commission specific figures and trends.

 2017: Accreditation Statistics

 2015: Accreditation Statistics